 Entrainment of American shad eggs and larvae will be estimated based on the extrapolation of raw counts using a volumetric ratio and summing of weekly estimates derived from samples.
-The daily cooling water volume will be calculated based on daily average flow rates obtained from Northfield Mountain Project personnel.
-An estimate for each day not sampled will be calculated by multiplying the average entrainment density (number of larvae/eggs per m3 of cooling water) for the sampled night by the volume of cooling water used on each day not sampled.
+The daily service water volume will be calculated based on daily average flow rates (MW generated converted to cfs) obtained from Northfield Mountain Project personnel.
+An estimate for each day not sampled will be calculated by multiplying the average entrainment density (number of larvae/eggs per m of service water) for the sampled night by the volume of water pumped on each day not sampled.
 All daily estimates will then be summed to generate a total for the larvae and eggs of each species entrained.